Sifchain/realityspiral/plugins/plugin-rofl/README.md

 - All communication with the ROFL service is done through a Unix domain socket
 - Keys are generated securely by the ROFL service
-- Generated keys are stored in the agent's state for persistence

 ## Testing with RealitySpiral Agent UI